BrickMMO/bricksum-v1/README.md

 # bricksum
-A lrem ipsum application for BrickMMO.
+A lorem ipsum application for BrickMMO.